fbpx

 How to Sign Up for VA Health Care for Mesothelioma

-Veterans with mesothelioma who do not otherwise qualify for enrollment in VA Health Care, can file for VA Disability Compensation or Pension, and enroll once approved.
+Veterans with mesothelioma who do not qualify for enrollment in VA Health Care, can file for VA Disability Compensation or VA Pension, and enroll once approved.
 Once eligibility is determined, veterans can apply by submitting VA Form 10-10EZ.
-Veterans will also need to submit the letter from the VA approving either their VA Disability Compensation or Pension claim.
+Veterans must also submit the letter from the VA approving their VA Disability Compensation or VA Pension claim.

 What Does VA Health Care Cover for Mesothelioma?

-VA Health Care covers most diagnostic tests and treatment for mesothelioma, including:
+VA Health Care covers most diagnostic tests and treatment options for mesothelioma, including:

 • Major surgeries